nigels-code/color-picker/README.md

 A clone of websites like [Flat UI Colors](https://flatuicolors.com/) and [Material UI Colors](http://materialuicolors.co/?utm_source=launchers).

-Technologies used: React, Javascript, HTML, CSS
+Technologies used: React, Javascript, HTML, CSS.

 I have set up a CI/CD pipeline between Github and Netlify.
-Open <https://colorpickerxx.netlify.app/> to see a production version of this project.
+Open <https://colorpickerxx.netlify.app/> to see this project in production.

 ## Installation